 Unsmoke your mind: Pragmatic answers to tough questions for a smoke-free future

 We’re not naive.
 We recognize that we’re starting from a deficit of trust and a surplus of skepticism regarding the tobacco industry.
 We cannot alter history; we can only push toward a better future with transparency, candor and information that is scientifically substantiated and open to peer review.

 We ask that those with the power to accelerate society’s journey toward a smoke-free future operate with transparency and candor as well.
 Let’s get rid of entrenched prejudices, preconceptions and dogged misperceptions and work together to achieve a better future.

 Yes, PMI is big.
-Big enough to have invested more than $6 billion in the space of a decade to research and develop smoke-free alternatives.
+Big enough to have invested more than USD 7.2 billion since 2008 to research and develop smoke-free alternatives.
 Big enough to employ hundreds of highly skilled and motivated scientists, engineers and technicians to help address the global public health issue of smoking.
 Big – and persistent – enough to help unsmoke our world.
 But only if “small” and “medium” work with us.
 No matter the size of our organization, we’ll never be big enough to tackle this alone.

 In 2020, global regulation of tobacco products stands at a crossroads.
 Will it stay on a path that treats all tobacco products the same or promote policies that favor better choices?
 Will it be driven by outdated beliefs and fears or be grounded in science and the most up-to-date evidence?